 The UC Davis Medical Center, located in Sacramento, California, is an integrated, academic health system that is consistently ranked among the nation's top medical schools.
 Within the UC Davis School of Medicine, the Department of Psychiatry and Behavioral Sciences has strong collaborative relationships with Sacramento County's Department of Health Services and UC Davis Health.
-Our doctoral internship program in clinical child and adolescent psychology offers interns the best of both worlds: training from a strong academic approach that emphasizes evidence-based treatment in community mental health and integrated behavioral health outpatient settings.
-Alongside UC Davis clinical faculty, postdoctoral psychology fellows, as well as psychiatry residents and fellows, our clinical child psychology interns will receive their training and provide direct psychological services at the Sacramento County Child and Adolescent Psychiatric Services (CAPS) Clinic, which serves diverse Sacramento County Medi-Cal/EPSDT child and family recipients.
-In addition, interns complete a secondary rotation at a UC Davis Health Pediatric Clinic, providing pediatric integrated behavioral health care.
+Our doctoral internship program in clinical child psychology offers interns the best of both worlds: training from a strong academic approach that emphasizes evidence-based treatment within the context of providing complex clinical work in community mental health and integrated behavioral health outpatient settings.
+Alongside UC Davis Clinical Faculty, postdoctoral psychology fellows, as well as psychiatry residents and fellows, our clinical child psychology interns will receive their training and provide direct psychological services at the Sacramento County Child and Adolescent Psychiatric Services (CAPS) Clinic, which serves diverse Sacramento County Medi-Cal/EPSDT child and family recipients.
+In addition, interns who match with our program for the 22-23 training year will also get an opportunity to rotate at a UC Davis Health Pediatrics Clinic, providing exposure to integrated behavioral health care.